leonstafford/staticempire-www/content/sites/higalaay.md

 Directory for communities, CSA, coops, social enterprises producing food, products that help the people and the planet.

-###Roadmap###
+###Roadmap
+- Enter data using WP custom fields for the coops, CSAs, and social enterprise in the Philippines using WP Lokl and publish it to Netlify test site.
+- Back-up management in place
 - Data entry for the directory for communities: CSA, coops, social enterprises producing food, products that help the people and the planet.
 Aim to add in entries every day
 - Curate inspiring stories from these communities